Designations Congruent with Things: Chapter 9

 God, how does a guy in a poorly-fitting sweater make himself so freaking alarming?

 “Yeah,” Newt says.
 “Of course I’m listening to you.
-If anyone is being inattentive, it is, for sure, you.
+If anyone’s being inattentive, it is, for sure, you.
 As I keep telling you, I’m not brain damaged.
 You seem to be not grasping that.
 Are you brain damaged?
 Go search for some Riemann zeros, just to make sure you’re still fully functional, man.”

 There is, probably, in Newt’s entire life, going to be no more consistent source of intellectual pleasure than the ability he now has to tell Hermann to screw off in abstruse arithmetical argot.
 He wishes he could bottle this feeling it and save it for later when he’s losing an argument about the value of abstraction or when Hermann tells him he’s going back to mathematics, have a nice life, don’t clone a kaiju.

-“Then get up and leave,” Hermann replies, in prototypical xeric victory.
+“Then get up and leave,” Hermann replies in prototypical xeric victory.

 “And what might that be?”
 Hermann asks.